Kool Keith: Dr. Octagon debuts (1995–1996)

 Thornton released his first notable solo single, "Earth People", in 1995, under the name Dr. Octagon.
-This was followed by the release of Dr. Octagonecologyst the following year.
+This was followed by the release of the concept album Dr. Octagonecologyst the following year.
 The album's production by Dan the Automator and Kutmasta Kurt, with scratching by DJ Qbert was acclaimed by critics, and the album was released nationally by DreamWorks Records in 1997, after an initial release on the smaller Bulk Recordings label (as, simply, Dr. Octagon) a year prior.
+Dr. Octagonecologyst was considered a departure from old school hip hop to abstract hip hop, with surrealistic, horror, science-fiction, and sexual themes.
 DreamWorks also issued an instrumental version of the album, titled Instrumentalyst (Octagon Beats).

-Further releases (1997–1999)
+Further releases (1996–2001)

-Thornton followed the Dr. Octagonecologyst album with Sex Style in 1997, under the name Kool Keith.

 In 1996, Thornton collaborated with Tim Dog for the single "The Industry is Wack", performing under the name Ultra—the album Big Time soon followed.
+The following year, Thornton released the sophomore album, Sex Style, under the name Kool Keith.
+Thornton described this dirty rap concept album as "pornocore", filled with sexual metaphors to diss other rappers.
+An instrumental version was also released.
+This year, a collaborative album with Godfather Don titled Cenobites was released as an LP.

-In 1999, he released the album First Come, First Served under the name "Dr. Dooom", in which the album's main character killed off Dr. Octagon on the album's opening track.
-The same year, on August 10, 1999, Thornton released Black Elvis/Lost in Space.
-It peaked at #10 on the Billboard Heatseekers chart, #74 on the Top R&B/Hip-Hop Albums chart, and #180 on the Billboard 200, and stands as Thornton's most commercially successful project to date.
+In 1999, he released the album First Come, First Served under the name Dr. Dooom, in which the album's main character killed off Dr. Octagon on the album's opening track.
+The same year, on August 10, 1999, Thornton released Black Elvis/Lost in Space, under the major record labels Ruffhouse and Columbia.
+It peaked at Number 10 on the Billboard Heatseekers chart, Number 74 on the Top R&B/Hip-Hop Albums chart, and Number 180 on the Billboard 200, Despite standing out as Thornton's most commercially successful project to date, he was disappointed with the album's delays and promotional efforts, even though a promotional video was made for the lead single, "Livin' Astro", which aired on a few episodes of the MTV show Amp in early 2000.
+Its sequel, Black Elvis 2, was released in 2023.

+On June 5, 2001, Thornton released the album Spankmaster on TVT and Gothom Records.
+It peaked at Number 16 on the Billboard Heatseekers chart, Number 11 on the Top Independent Albums chart and Number 48 on the Top R&B/Hip-Hop Albums chart.
+The album has yet to be on streaming.